Skip to main content

 Step 1: Isolate and Prepare the Plant

 If your plumeria is in a pot, move it away from other plants to prevent the mites from spreading.
 Clean up all fallen leaves around the base, and if webbing or visible dust covers the foliage, gently rinse it off with a strong stream of water from a hose or sink sprayer.
+This is a canopy rinse for pest removal, not soil watering; avoid flooding the pot or leaving water in saucers.

 Tip: Spider mites often start on one plant but quickly move to neighboring ones.
 Early isolation protects your entire collection.